ARPA-SIMC/fedora-live-netroot/README.md

 environment, the deployment on a real system requires mainly the two following steps:

- 1. set up a real dhcp and tftp server for providing ip address, boot loader file, kernel and initramfs image to the diskless clients;
+ 1. set up real dhcp and tftp servers for providing ip address, boot loader file, kernel and initramfs image to the diskless clients;
     the directory tree to be exported by tftp can be taken from the one created for the virtual environment applying proper